williamq-2050/my-learning-journey/a_word_about/data_models.md

 ## Specialized Modeling Tools
 - If you are lucky enough to have your company pay for one, by all means use it
 - Here some tools
+  - ER/Studio
-  - SAP PowerDesigner for Data Architects
+  - SAP PowerDesigner
   - erwin Data Modeler
   - DbSchema
 - Look for unpaid alternatives